-- All students must respect the premises and leave them in the same condition as when they arrived. - Illegal Drug Use: Cause for dismissal from housing and University. - Alcohol: Prohibited in building and apartment entrances, hallways, and outside the building. - Quiet period: In Greece, quiet hours are legally set during the following periods: 11:00pm 7:00am, 3:00pm 5:30pm (April 1st September 30th) and 10:00 pm 7:30 am, 3:30pm 5:30 pm (October 1st March31st). - Guests: Overnight guests: Not allowed.
-Other guests: Allowed with permission from the Housing Manager and provided that the guest leaves his/her national ID or passport at the Housing Manager's desk and then picks it upon departing from the housing premises.
-Mandatory notification and approval is required from the Director of Student Affairs & International Programs.
+- All students must respect the premises and leave them in the same condition as when they arrived. - The University holds the right to inspect the apartments at any time. - In case of excessive use of electricity, extra charges may apply. - Illegal Drug Use: Cause for dismissal from housing and University. - Alcohol: Prohibited in building and apartment entrances, hallways, and outside the building. - Quiet period: In Greece, quiet hours are legally set during the following periods: 11:00pm 7:00am,3:00pm 5:30pm (April 1st September 30th) and 10:00 pm 7:30 am, 3:30pm 5:30 pm (October 1st March31st). - · Guests: Overnight guests: Not allowed.
+Other guests: Allowed with permission from the - Housing Manager and provided that the guest leaves his/her national ID or passport at the Housing Manager's desk and then picks it upon departing from the housing premises.
+Mandatory notification and approval is required from the Director of Student Affairs & International Programs. - The process to replace your key costs 42USD.